odissei-data/ODISSEI-code-library/README.md

 ## Step 2: Update data
 Edit the source files `_data/cbs.csv`, `_data/liss.csv` or `_data/port.csv`.

+A few formatting rules to keep the site's search and filter dropdowns working correctly:
+- For any field that can hold multiple values (e.g. `programming language`, `data used`, `platform`, `method`), separate multiple entries with a **semicolon (`;`)**, not a comma — e.g. `Python; R`.
+Commas are only for prose inside a single value (e.g. a dataset description).
+- For CBS entries, `CBS_project_nr` should be digits only (e.g. `8674`), with no prefixes or extra text.
+This is the key used to automatically look up that project's CBS data tables from the ODISSEI Knowledge Graph.
+- Do not edit the `data_design` column in `_data/cbs.csv` by hand — it's generated automatically at build time from the Knowledge Graph (see "CBS data design enrichment" above) and any manual edits will be overwritten on the next build.

 ## Step 3: Commit changes to GitHub and create pull request
 Commit your changes to a branch  of the GitHub repository.